Mike Dean (music producer): Career

-Mike Dean started doing collaborations with numerous Texan artists, including Selena, for whom Dean served as musical director and producer.
+In the 1980s, Dean started doing collaborations with numerous Texan artists, including Selena, for whom Dean served as musical director and producer.
+He began his career in hip-hop while producing two albums as a part of the Houston-based group, Def Squad, along with group member Norris Burse (Champ) and Kenny Bomer (KB) under the Mr. Henry/ Ichiban labels.
 Dean first became widely known for pioneering the Dirty South sound in the 1990s, particularly in work for artists from Rap-A-Lot Records.
 Dean has most notably worked alongside Scarface of the Geto Boys, Do or Die, Tha Dogg Pound, Yukmouth of the Luniz, C-Bo, Nate Dogg, Tech N9ne, UGK, Z-Ro, Devin the Dude, Outlawz, and 2Pac.

-Dean went on to mix, produce, and master widely throughout American hip hop.
+Dean went on to mix, produce, and master widely throughout American hip-hop.
 He has become known for producing work with Kanye West.
-After initially contributing to the mixing of West's albums The College Dropout and Late Registration, Dean contributed as producer on West's Graduation, My Beautiful Dark Twisted Fantasy, Yeezus, The Life of Pablo, Ye, and Donda albums.
+After initially contributing to the mixing of West's albums The College Dropout and Late Registration, Dean contributed as producer on West's albums Graduation, My Beautiful Dark Twisted Fantasy, Yeezus, The Life of Pablo, Ye, and Donda.
 He also co-produced with West on his collaboration album with Jay-Z, Watch the Throne.
 Dean was an additional producer on "Mercy" and "Higher" on GOOD Music's 2012 compilation album Cruel Summer.
-Dean has made particularly heavy contributions on West's last albums, and is credited on most tracks.
+Dean has made particularly heavy contributions on West's last albums and is credited on most tracks.
+Despite a fallout in 2022 with West, Dean is credited to have worked on at least the first of West's expected 3 studio albums after a musical hiatus with the song "Back to Me" on Vultures 1 featuring Freddie Gibbs.